 Georgia Tech-Lorraine is not just for engineers - all majors are encouraged to attend.
-Interested in French immersion?
-Check out the SLS-France Program.
+No French language skills are required to participate in the program.

 Liberal Arts and Business Majors